 An open call for the Rupert residency programme is announced once or twice a year.
 Participants are selected by a panel of Rupert’s members and visiting art experts.

-Rupert’s residencies are free of charge thanks to the support of the Creative Industries Centre, Pakrantė, the Lithuanian Cultural Council, partner residencies and other sponsors.
-Rupert’s residents are provided with a creative studio, administrative assistance, consultions and at least two monthly meetings with Rupert’s and guest curators.
+Rupert’s residencies are free of charge thanks to the support of the Lithuanian Council for Culture and the studios provided by the creative industries hub Tech Arts.
+Rupert’s residents are provided with a creative studio, administrative assistance, consultations and at least two monthly meetings with Rupert’s and guest curators.
 Residents must take care of daily and travel expenses themselves.
 Rupert’s team can provide letters of recommendation to future residents applying for funding for their residency project.